marcrng/travelData/README.md

 - Cabin compliance/non-compliance
 - Traveler satisfaction
 - Carbon visibility
+- Booking tool adoption

 ### 4.2 |Data Collection
-Having only 3 days to push the initial version of this project, I settled on a dataset from [Kaggle's 2019 Datathon](https://www.kaggle.com/datasets/leomauro/argodatathon2019?select=flights.csv).
+Having only 3 days to push the initial version of this project, I settled on a dataset from [Kaggle's 2019 Datathon](https://www.kaggle.com/datasets/leomauro/argodatathon2019?select=flights.csv) rather than spending more time finding an API.

 This dataset featured 3 tables: `flights`, `hotels`, and `users`.